BrickTools/LDrawTools/Readme.md

 # LDMakeList

-Simple LDMakeList implementation in Swift with JSON support.
+Simple LDMakeList implementation in Swift - with JSON support - to create a list of [LDraw parts](http://www.ldraw.org/parts/latest-parts.html).

 ## Building from Source